-General employees participating in the defined benefit plan with less than 20 years of service as of June 30, 2012, as described above, also participate in a defined contribution plan authorized by General Law Chapter 36-10.3.
+General employees participating in the defined benefit plan, as described above, may also participate in a defined contribution plan authorized by General Law Chapter 36-10.3.
 The defined contribution plan is established under IRS section 401(a) and is administered by TIAA-CREF.
 Employees may choose among various investment options available to plan participants.